mayadata-io/culture/job-roles/customer-success.md

 We at MayaData believe that the best way to deliver storage and related services to containerized and cloud-native environments is with containerized and cloud-native architectures.
 Everything we do is focused on providing data agility and simplifying the daily operation of Kubernetes SRE’s and DevOps teams using Kubernetes as a data layer.
 We enable our users to handle complex data management operations easily, and we have become open source leaders in building Kubernetes into a first-class data platform.

 Customer Success is an important function at MayaData in the broader goal of achieving customer satisfaction.

+As customer success engineers and architects, you are driven to make every customer, a reference customer; enable customers must grow their usage of our open source and commercial software and services substantially over time.

-As customer success engineers, you will collaborate with other departments in the organization to provide the best experience for our customers.
+As customer success engineers and architects, you will collaborate with other departments in the organization to provide the best experience for our customers.

 _**Customer Success Engineers directly interact with customers to help them quickly solve their problems and ensure customer satisfaction remains high.**_